YUUKI (YUUKI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 YUUKI Historical Price

-According to the latest data gathered on YUUKI live price page, the current price of YUUKI is 0.002158USD.
+According to the latest data gathered on YUUKI live price page, the current price of YUUKI is 0.002121USD.
 The circulating supply of YUUKI(YUUKI) is

 In the past 24 hours, YUUKI has shown a price movement of